AI Global Governance (3rd Edition)

 Adaptability and Global Awareness: Capacity to adjust to rapidly evolving AI technologies and the global nature of AI governance, understanding its impact across different regions and contexts.

-Prof. Justin Bullock is a Non-Resident Senior Fellow in the AI and Global Governance Programme.
+Prof. Justin Bullock is a Non-Resident Senior Fellow in the AI Governance Programme.
 He is also VP of Policy for American for Responsible Innovation (ARI), an Associate Professor Affiliate of Governance at the University of Washington in the Evans School of Public Policy and Governance and a world-renowned scholar in Public Policy, Public Administration, Governance, and Artificial Intelligence.
 Dr. Bullock is also a Senior Researcher at Convergence Analysis where he leads the research of Project AI Clarity.
 Dr. Bullock has recently published two books, an experimental work co-authored with ChatGPT titled "Conversations with a Machine Oracle: Exploring Life, Culture, and Knowledge" and a science fiction book titled "Lo Wainwright: The Last Homo Superior."

 Justin Bullock